elvanja/jenkins-gitlab-hook-plugin/README.md

 In case you define a parameter inside the branch specifier, plugin will replace the parameter value with the commit branch from the payload.
 Replacing is done by matching **${PARAMETER\_KEY}** in branch specifier to the parameter list for the project.

-#### Automatic branch project creation

-If "separate projects for non master branches" option is checked, plugin will:

-* try to find a project that exactly maches the commited branch
-* if found
-  * build only the specific project
-* else
-  * find the template project - template is the one that explicitely specifies master branch to be built
-  * copy the template project
-  * set the branch to be built on that project to the commit branch
-  * build the new project

 ### Notify commit hook

 Add this web hook on your Gitlab project: